 Since the dawn of Software development, It has been a tedious job to avoid technical mistakes.
 Developers being human can commit mistakes.
 By sharing these few mistakes we as a developer make sure that we are learning and helping others avoid such problems.

-This is PART 3 in the series of blogs Part 1 & Part 2 I am writing to explain few of my mistakes, blunders or stupidity which I have committed in some of my projects.
+This is PART 3 in the series of blogs Part 1 & Part 2 I am writing to explain a few of my mistakes, blunders or stupidity which I have committed in some of my projects.
 The mistakes were committed in different roles as a Developer or Consultant or Administrator.
-Reader is expected to have some prior knowledge of Salesforce so that this blog make some sense.
+The reader is expected to have some prior knowledge of Salesforce so that this blog makes some sense.
 It will be great if you have an understanding of how the various components are developed in Salesforce.
 A Salesforce Administrator or Developer is surely going to appreciate this blog.

 MISTAKE: We started the trial push without verifying anything and data was pushed to salesforce production since the Jitter Bit connection was mapped to production.
 BOOM!
 We got hit by a Train.
 Production data was overridden.

-LESSON LEARNED: Never believe on what any developer say if the topic/matter is related to Salesforce production.
-Always double check and verify before doing any kind of Connection based testing.
+LESSON LEARNED: Never believe on what any developer says if the topic/matter is related to Salesforce production.
+Always double-check and verify before doing any kind of Connection based testing.

-STORY: We got an opportunity to work for a company who was using the sales cloud in salesforce.
-Their in house developers were already neck deep in developing several features.
-We were given some bugs to fix in certain time period.
-In order to understand the underlying enhancements already done by the last developers I made sure that we spend enough time in analyzing WHAT changes were done and WHY?
+Re-Inventing The Wheel: Creating Salesforce Out of Box Features Story: We got an opportunity to work for a company that was using the sales cloud in salesforce.
+They’re in house developers were already neck-deep in developing several features.
+We were given some bugs to fix in a certain time period.
+In order to understand the underlying enhancements already done by the last developers, I made sure that we spend enough time in analyzing WHAT changes were done and WHY?

-With these 2 stories I expect other Salesforce Developer, Administrator or Team Leads will learn and advice their team members to be very careful.
+With these 2 stories I expect other Salesforce Developers, Administrator or Team Leads will learn and advise their team members to be very careful.